 “Indeed.
 But how do you deliver a fucking warhead to the sub?
 They are just part of a weapon—as Miss Mai was so fond of pointing out to me.
 We can’t just underhand one over the water at them.”

-“That is the part of my idea that might get us killed comes in—I propose we use the Gnat.”
+“That is where the part of my idea that might get us killed comes in—I propose we use the Gnat.”

 “I don’t think Shakes is going to appreciate you turning his boat into a fuckin’ torpedo.
 As small and shittily made as it is.”

-Hemi proceeded to lay out a plan for her that, though it had a good chance of ending with the destruction of the Gnat, did at least not involve intentionally blowing the Gnat up.
-It did, however, feature the Prospect as bait.
-It took some convincing on Hemi’s part for Percy to fully come around to supporting the idea.
+Hemi proceeded to lay out a plan for her that, though it had a good chance of ending with the destruction of the Gnat, at least did not involve intentionally blowing the Gnat up.
+It did, however, feature using the Prospect as bait.
+It took some convincing on Hemi’s part for Percy to fully come around to the idea.

 “OK.
 We’re going to try your—frankly, fucking insane—plan to take out a military submarine with nothing but leftover parts hanging around my darling Prospect.
 Go ahead and get Shakes on the pigeon.”